jokecamp/FootballData/README.md

 Data is in **CSV**, and **JSON** format.

+**Files and datasets will move and schemas will change.
+Fork the project if you need a snapshot.**

 Available Data/Schema:
 - See [openFootballData](https://github.com/jokecamp/FootballData/tree/master/openFootballData) for OpenFootball JSON and CSV datasets
   - the most useful is probably openFootballData/games.json